woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Week 02/Notes.md

 5. Body
 6. Tests

 Take a look at the example below.
-The problem is that we would like to convert Fahrenheit degrees to Celsius degrees.
+The problem that we would like to solve is creating a function that converts Fahrenheit degrees to Celsius degrees.

 Step 1, **examples**: